 Why Choose the ESO Clinic

-The ESO Clinic is unique in offering a musculo-skeletal diagnostic ultrasound clinic for its patients as an in-house facility as well as being open to external referrals.
+The ESO Clinic is unique in offering a musculo-skeletal ultrasound clinic for its patients as an in-house facility as well as being open to external referrals.
 We have been providing osteopathic treatment for over 35 years with consistently high quality of clinical care well known across the area.
 Students, under the supervision of experienced tutors, carry out over 20,000 treatments a year, which bears testimony to this.
 We have 21 treatment rooms, a large free car park and can offer same day appointments.